jupyter/jupyter/docs/source/glossary.rst

        to malfunction, or software development processes to fail.

    ipynb
-       The file extensions (.ipynb) for saved notebook files, commonly authored and edited with Jupyter web applications such as JupyterLab or Jupyter Notebok.
+       The file extension (.ipynb) for saved notebook files, commonly authored and edited with Jupyter web applications such as JupyterLab or Jupyter Notebook.
 It stands for "iPython Notebook".

    iPython
        The earliest ancestor of Project Jupyter.
 It began as an improved